ronen567/just-the-docs/docs/linear-regression-and-analytical-solution.md

 Here's a brief description of the 3 phases:

 ***Training Phase*** - During the Training phase, the predictor's coefficients are calculated by the model fitter, as depicted by Figure 1-a.
 The Training data consists of m examples, denoted by superscripts 1-m.
 The fitter calculates the predictor's coefficents.
+The common way to fit the predictor's coefficents is by implementing a optimizing algorithm, to minimize a cost function.
+That cost function expresses the error between the expected value y and the predcited/modeled value \\(\hat{y}\\).
+Alternatively, in cases such as the Linear Predictor, it may be sompossible to do the fitting using an analytical solution rather than an optimizer.

 ***Validation Phase*** - When fitting is done, having the predictor's coefficients, the predictor's performance is validated, as depicted in Figure 1-b.
 The validation normally uses a cost function to verify that the prediction results are indeed satisfactory.
 In case results are not acceptable, the Training phase should be revisited.
 The validation's k labeled examples input data set should not be a part of the training dataset, otherwise, problems such as overfitting would might notbe observed.
 We will detail overfitting and underfitting phenomenas in one of the next posts.

 ***Normal Data Phase*** - During the Data phase, the system predicts the output for the input data, using the fitted model.

+This post is part of an intro to Regression Supervised Machine Learning.
+It presents the Linear Prediction model for solving Reression problems, and the Analytical Solution for determining the predictor's coefficents.

 ### Figure 1: Supervise Learning Model